Feedient/Zeus/README.md

 ```

 5. Done!

+### Hooks
+Zeus got hooks that you can use when developing libraries.
+- onInitFramework() // Gets called when the framework is done loading.

 ### Loading any file or component
 Please add your file path to the `config.system` or `config.controllers` arrays in `app/config.js`.
 You may emit the .js extension, since [require.js](http://requirejs.org) adds that automatically.